Jeff Reine-Adélaïde: Angers

 Adélaïde joined French Ligue 1 side Angers on loan for the rest of the 2017–18 season on 31 January 2018.
 He made his Angers debut as a sub in a 4–0 loss to Monaco on 10 February 2018.
 He returned to Arsenal at the end of his loan on 1 July 2018.
 On 26 July 2018, Angers signed him from Arsenal for an undisclosed fee on a four-year contract.
 He wore jersey number 22 for the 2018-19 season.

 Lyon

-After a strong season debut match in which Reine-Adélaïde scored a goal and provided an assist, Olympique Lyonnais announced on 14 August 2019 that they had signed the player on a five-year contract from Angers SCO for €25 million, with an additional €2.5 million in bonuses.
+After a strong season debut match, in which Reine-Adélaïde scored a goal and provided an assist, Lyon announced on 14 August 2019 that they had signed the player on a five-year contract from Angers for €25 million, with an additional €2.5 million in bonuses.

 On 5 October 2020, Reine-Adélaïde joined Nice in a season-long loan with a €25 million option to buy.
 However, the club opted not to make the move permanent, with Reine-Adélaïde having been injured for a large part of the season.

 On 30 January 2023, Reine-Adélaïde signed for Ligue 1 club Troyes on loan until the end of the season.